scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 * labellum pendant, 7 to 15mm long, tip divided into two elongated lobes
 * globular ovary

-**Pollination:** pollinated by numerous insects (due to abundant nectar).
+**Pollination:** pollinated by numerous insects (due to abundant nectar)

 **UK Classification:** Least Concern

 **UK Distribution:** Throughout UK

 ## **Birds Nest Orchid** (*Neottia nidus-avis*)
-The Bird's-nest orchid is leafless and without the green chlorophyll of other plants that enable them to gain energy from sunlight through photosynthesis; instead, it grows as a parasite on the roots of trees, gaining its nutrients from its host.
+The Bird's-nest orchid is leafless and with the green chlorophyll of photosynthesising plants.
+The Bird's-nest grows as a parasite on the roots of trees, gaining its nutrients from its host.
 Usually found in woodland, particularly under Beech trees,

-Neottia nidus-avis, the bird's-nest orchid, is a non-photosynthetic orchid.
-No chrlorofilm, mycorrhizal fungi? reference to the tangled mass of roots that support the short creeping rhizome

 ![Birdsnest]({{ site.baseurl }}/images/orchids/birds1.JPG)
 ![Birdsnest]({{ site.baseurl }}/images/orchids/birds2.JPG)